“Go to school, get a good job, and make a lot of money.”

 SO, WHY DID I WRITE THIS?

 I‘m sure you’re wondering what’s the point of all of that stuff I said.
 There’s a lot of thought put into why I shared that story.
 I wrote this for the college student who needs to wake up to their own possibility instead of coasting on the assumption that a college degree will solve everything.
 What’s your plan?
-I wrote this for the college graduate who just got hit with reality and is at a loss for direction.
+I wrote this for the college graduate who just got hit with reality and is in need of direction.
 It’s not too late to plan.
 I wrote this for the young entrepreneur who needs the encouragement to know that they don’t have to be the next Mark Zuckerberg or Steve Jobs.
 Just do you and be yourself.
 I wrote this for all the young black males who need to know that there’s more possibility in them than what they see around them.
 I wrote this for myself.
 I wrote this for you.

 - – - – -